livekit/node-sdks/examples/webhooks-nextjs/README.md

 - Start livekit-server locally
 - Open next.config.js and fill in your API key and secret pair
-- Run this example with `yarn dev`
+- Run this example with `pnpm dev`
 - Connect a client to livekit-server
 - Observe the following in your Next.js app logs: